nyantropy/Gravitas/ENGINE_UI_AUTHORING_GUIDE.md

 - consume events that belong to the control.
 - expose semantic callbacks or command-oriented results.

-Widgets do not own mounts, surfaces, feature state, gameplay rules, or renderer resources.
+Widgets do not own mounts, surfaces, feature state, domain rules, or renderer resources.

 ### Retained Node